National · Law Firm PPC

 Personal injury, mass tort, or multi-metro firms: $20,000 to $100,000+ per month in media is normal.
 Case values justify the spend, and larger accounts unlock Performance Max, YouTube prospecting, and a real remarketing footprint.

 Boutique or specialty (estate planning, immigration, IP): $2,500 to $8,000 per month can work because the auctions are lower and lifetime values are strong, especially paired with content and retargeting.
+Whatever the number, the weekly maintenance routine is the same one described in PPC optimization.

 FAQ